hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

 # Matchbox container

-you can download Matchbox as a docker container:
+if you have the rights you can download Matchbox as a docker container:

 ```
-docker pull eu.gcr.io/fhir-ch/matchbox:v313
+docker pull europe-west6-docker.pkg.dev/ahdis-ch/ahdis/matchbox:v3.2.0-SNAPSHOT
 ```

 ## Configurable base image: